M-M0di/Python-Advance/README.md

 Houdini Node Parameter Snapshot/Versioning App:

-The app allows user to track and save their different versions of selected nodes.
+The app allows user to track and save different versions of selected nodes.